CubeVic/My_notes/docs/CCTV/Basic_concepts.md

 ### Bandwidth

 although a bit confusing, the bandwidth definition will be **Network bandwidth is defined as the maximum transfer throughput capacity of a network** it measure how much data can be sent and receive at the same time.
-It is important to know bandwidth doesn’t actually increase the speed of a network, it just appears to make the network faster.
+It is important to know bandwidth doesn't actually increase the speed of a network, it just appears to make the network faster.

 >Let’s say 1 Mbps is the equivalent of a single-lane freeway.
 Let’s also say you want to download a 5 Mb image.
 If you had a connection with a bandwidth of 1 Mbps (one lane) it would take you about five seconds to download that image.
 Now, if you were operating with a 5 Mbps bandwidth connection (five lanes)